Domestic abuse: Victim says sentence is 'slap on the wrist'

 "I look like an old woman now, I feel deflated, I don't think I'll ever be the same, but I hope to move on and recover from this."

 Ms Gilmore said she is focussed on rebuilding her life now, is no longer using drugs and her goal is to get her children back.
-She is also considering appealing the sentence.